Ashmil-Kurikkal/MetroWave/README.md

 #### **For Users**

 1. Download the installer here : [**MetroWave.Setup.1.0.0.exe**](https://github.com/Ashmil-Kurikkal/MetroWave/releases/download/v1.0.0-alpha/MetroWave.Setup.1.0.0.exe)
+2. And obviously just ignore the Windows defender waarning. 😏
-2. Run the installer and open the app, I guess that'll do!
+3. Run the installer and open the app, I guess that'll do!

 #### **For Developers**